Blue Flame vs Yellow Flame vs Red Flames – Gas Flame Color

 Burners blocked with dirt can result in improper combustion, leading to soot build up inside the appliance.

-Why is There a Blue Flame in Burning LPG Gas and a Yellow Flame on Burning Wood?
+Why is a Blue Flame for LPG (Propane) and Yellow-Red Flames on Burning Wood?

-The LPG (propane) gas flame colour appears blue because complete combustion creates enough energy to excite and ionize the gas molecules in the flame.
+The LPG (propane) is a blue flame because complete combustion creates enough energy to excite and ionize the gas molecules in the flame.
+The exception is a gas fireplace having yellow or red flames, for a more realistic look.

-The burning wood has a yellow flame colour due to incandescence of very fine soot particles that are produced in the flame.
+Burning wood has yellow-red flames due to incandescence of very fine soot particles that are produced in the flame.

 Depending on the lighting, you may have actually seen the soot rising from the flame.